fhiso/legacy-format/data-model.md

 ### DESI   {#DESI}

-Indicates an interest in research to identify additional descendants of this individual.
+Descendant interest: indicates an interest in research to identify additional descendants of this individual.

 See also `[ANCI]`